A Bedtime Routine

 Ready to take control of your sleep journey?

 • Commit to a consistent bedtime and wake-up schedule.
 Even on weekends!
-Keeping a regular rhythm helps regulate your body’s natural flow of energy.
+Maintaining a regular rhythm helps regulate your body's natural energy flow.

-• Bonus: Consider exploring dreamwork or setting intentions for your sleep to deepen that connection with your inner world.
+• Bonus: Consider exploring dreamwork or setting sleep intentions to deepen your connection with your inner world.

 “Our actions and decisions today will shape how we will live.
 And so it is.”